Between the Lines

 The sound and film installation focuses on the effects of drought and climate change in this forest located in the Red Zone (Zone Rouge) in the northeast of France.
 It relates to the ongoing struggle to deal with the aftermath and remnants of the First World War within the global climate crisis, which impacted this particular landscape on a monumental scale.

-The film consists of short chapters with black-and-white assemblages of contemporary film and drone images, recent aerial LiDAR images of the craters and trenches in the forest, and historical photographs of the devastated landscape after WWI.
-These are interspersed with slow panoramic close-ups of bark from fallen trees with bark beetle traces.
+The film consists of short chapters featuring black-and-white assemblages of contemporary film and drone images, recent aerial LiDAR images of the craters and trenches in the forest, and historical photographs of the devastated landscape following the First World War.
+These are interspersed with slow, panoramic shots of close-ups of bark from fallen trees, showing traces of bark beetles.

-The sound installation refers to the military marching bands and Morse code communication during WWI and the sounds bark beetles use to navigate under the bark.
-Electrotechnician Lukas Pol developed and built the robotic installation, and composer Henry Vega was invited to develop the composition for the robotic drummers in relation to the film.
+The sound installation refers to the military marching bands and Morse code communication during the First World War, as well as the sounds bark beetles use to navigate under the bark.
+Electrotechnician Lukas Pol developed and built the robotic installation, and composer Henry Vega has written the composition for the robotic drummers in relation to the film.

 The installation can be activated with an additional live performance, ‘Natura Rebellis,’ written for three vocalists by Henry Vega.